abiansyahn/auto_download_backup/README.md

 ## Auto Download Backup

-Automatically download backup file from another erpnext server
+To download backup from an erpnext server to another server automatically for backup plan

 #### License